mallory/e2ee/draft-e2ee.md

 Ryan Polk at the Internet Society has energy to spare when it comes to organising meaningful contributions, like this one, for the technical advisors of the Global Encryption Coalition.

-Adrian Farrel, Paul Wouters, __ are acknowleded for their review, comments, or questions that lead to improvement of this document.
+Adrian Farrel, Eric Rescorla and Paul Wouters are acknowleded for their review, comments, or questions that lead to improvement of this document.

 Chelsea Komlo and Britta Hale have contributed their deep expertise and consice and rigourous writing to this draft.